Dear Wandering Woman—Come Home

 It’s not just an external change.
 Walking into church or walking down a church aisle doesn’t change you on the inside.
 It may make you look more religious, but it doesn’t make you a Christian.

 Even when her sister-in-law turned back, Ruth wasn't persuaded to change her mind.
-She was converted.
+She had been converted.
 She was going to Bethlehem.
 She was going God's way.
 She said in effect, "The world behind me, the cross before me, no turning back.
 Though no one join me, still I will follow.
-No turning back.
+No turning back."

 As we look through the Word of God, this permanent lifetime commitment to Christ is really an evidence of genuine conversion.
 Included in the New Testament is the assurance that once we have become Christ's, we will persevere in our faith.